Fiserv/firstvision-apac/docs/APIs/Card-Management/Inquire-Dynamic-CVV2.md

 # Inquire Dynamic CVV2

-This service fetches encrypted dynamic CVV2 and other required details for a given payment instrument ID.
+This API is used to fetch encrypted dynamic CVV2 provide other additional details like encrypted payment card number, encrypted expiry date, embossed name 1, embossed name 2, dynamic CVV2 expire date and time for a given payment instrument Id.

 ## Endpoint